Top 10 Places to Visit in Ireland

 Cobh is known for its historical connection to the Titanic as the last port of call before the ship went out sea to its unfortunate fate.
 Cobh is a perfect place to visit for a day with the magnificent St. Coleman’s Cathedral and John F. Kennedy Park near the water.
 Getting lost in the streets you will find beauty in the colorful buildings and the delightful bars and cafes run by the sweetest locals.

-It is very likely you will fly into Ireland via Dublin and it would be a shame not to spend a few days here.
-The most famous places to visit here include the Guinness Factory, St. Patrick’s Cathedral, Ha’penny Bridge and Grafton Street for shopping.
+It is very likely you will fly into Ireland via Dublin and it would be a shame not to spend at least a few days here.
+There are lots of places to see in Dublin and the surrounding area, the most famous places to visit here include the Guinness Factory, St. Patrick’s Cathedral, Ha’penny Bridge and Grafton Street for shopping.
 Lesser known but equally as interesting things to do include, St. Stephen’s Green, The National Museum of Ireland and historical pubs that are off the grid like The Brazen Head.

 10. Beara Peninsula